 Health and Safety Policy

 Policy Ref: Gen 019

-Status Statutory
+Status Statutory and to be noted and followed by all academies

 Purpose

 Committees Trust Board

 Other linked policies

-Issue date June 2023
+Issue date June 2025

-Review Date June 2024
+Review Date June 2026

 Statement of intent

 At Victorious academies Trust, we are committed to the health and safety of our staff, pupils and visitors.
 Ensuring the safety of our community is of paramount importance and this policy reflects our dedication to creating a safe learning environment.